January 22, 2023 Bulletin

 The Sanctuary candles will be lit for the entire week for your intentions.

-For the week of October 9-15, there are no intentions for the sanctuary candles.
+For the week of January 8-14, there are no requests for the sanctuary candles.

 LITURGICAL SCHEDULE